 As one of the most iconic symbols of California, the Hollywood Sign is also very accessible and should be a go-to destination at least once during your time in the state.
-The hike is easy enough that any member of the family can do it, but still difficult enough to get your heart rate pumping and your blood flowing.
+The hike is easy enough that any member of the family can do it, but still difficult enough to get your heart rate pumping and your blood flowing (just don’t hike in the heat of the summer).
 Once you make it to the Hollywood Sign, you will see a unique view of LA that is unlike most other views, as you see the Hollywood Sign with LA behind it instead of vice versa.
 Bundle this with the Bronson Caves, the Batcave from 60’s TV lore, and you will have made a full day of experiencing the essence of Hollywood nostalgia.
 Here is all the information.

 Details